 Being located in Canada, you should be aware of the fact that most lawyers charge by the hour, which can be pretty expensive in some cases.
 In fact, there have been a lot of small businesses that have been forced to close down operations or settle cases that they could have won, just because they could not afford to pay their legal fees.
 However, when you invest in professional liability insurance this is something that you and your company will never have to worry about.
 Professional liability insurance will cover your litigation fees throughout the investigation and court processes.

 In addition to paying expensive litigation fees, you are going to be required to file documents and pay deposition fees, which all can add up over time.
-However, this is where professional liability insurance can come into play, because it will literally cover all these costs, along with the time your lawyer puts into preparing the documents.
+However, this is where professional liability insurance can come into play, especially for a country wide business like a travel agency is, because it will literally cover all these costs, along with the time your lawyer puts into preparing the documents.

 Other useful posts